xypron/riscv-elf-psabi-doc/riscv-elf.md

-and it has an optional ISA string, which means following code region are using ISA different than the ISA recorded in arch attribute, the ISA information will used until next instruction mapping symobl; an instruction mapping symobl without without ISA string means using ISA configuration from ELF attribute.
+and it has an optional ISA string, which means following code region are using ISA different than the ISA recorded in arch attribute, the ISA information will used until next instruction mapping symobl; an instruction mapping symobl without ISA string means using ISA configuration from ELF attribute.

 Format and rule of the optional ISA string is same as Tag_RISCV_arch, must having explicit version, more detailed rule please refer to